 There is no guarantee that all of the changes you implement to your strategy will be effective.
 Much like with any new tactic, there will be failures along with your successes.
 Determining which ones work for your business helps you develop an optimized strategy for your growth and success.
 Failing to do so will lead to problems that will likely affect your long-term business performance.
 For example, you might spend an exorbitant amount on an SEO strategy that offers little value to your bottom line.

 Regularly conducting full funnel testing allows you to see how SEO and CRO strategies impact your business.
 Using the information you gather, you can make the necessary changes without completely overhauling your digital marketing strategy.

 When people look something up online, they likely have an idea of what they want to see.
-When visitors click on your link, they have an expectation regarding your business.
+Visitors click on your link when they have an expectation regarding your business.
 When this isn’t met at first glance, they will likely exit the page.